ColourlessSpearmint/Mantis/devlog.md

 I've been putting off actually starting work on the neural network, but I had to start working on it at some point.
 It wasn't actually as much work as I suspected, due in large part because most of the PyTorch code (model.py, replay_buffer.py, train.py) was written by ChatGPT.
-I wrote env.py to integerate ChatGPT's code with the game logic.
+I wrote env.py to integrate ChatGPT's code with the game logic.
 The NN doesn't seem to be learning very well, so I'll have to fix that tomorrow.

 ## December 31, 2024: Training Loop Experiments

 Most of what I did today was just experimenting with changing the training loop to see if I could improve the NN.
-I think that having instantaneous true random card generation was a bad idea from the perspective of making results reproducable, so I refactored card generation to include a deck that can be overriden.
+I think that having instantaneous true random card generation was a bad idea from the perspective of making results reproducible, so I refactored card generation to include a deck that can be overridden.
 I can't tell if these improvements have helped or not.

 ## January 5, 2025: More Training Loop Experiments